OctopusDeploy/blog/blog/2025-05/changes-to-enterprise/index.md

 ## Additions and improvements to our enterprise tier offering

 This quarter we challenged ourselves to make small but impactful changes to our enterprise offering.
+In 2025.2 we have added;
+- Global Deployment Freezes
+- Priority Deployments
+- ITSM for Runbooks

-In 2025.2 we have added Global Deployment Freezes and Priority Deployments to this list, with additional capabilities added to both features.
+We have also added new capabilities to both Deployment Freezes and Priority Deployments as explored below.

 ![Create Deployment Freeze window showing new functionality of recurring freezes](Global-Freeze.png)

 ### Deployment Freezes
 From 2025.2 all enterprise customers will have access to both Global Freezes and our new Project Level Freezes.
-Learn more about Project Freezes [here](https://octopus.com/docs/deployments/deployment-freezes/project-deployment-freezes).
+Project Freezes provide an entry level to Deployment Freezes with lower permission requirements, empowering your teams to create their own freezes for projects without needing administrator permissions.
+Read more about Project Freezes [here](https://octopus.com/docs/deployments/deployment-freezes/project-deployment-freezes).

-Recent enhancements to this feature are;
+Recent enhancements to our Deployment Freeze feature are;
 - Recurring Deployment Freezes providing the ability to create maintenance windows
 - Freeze by Tenant for more granular freezes